Daily COVID-19 Deaths Will Likely Top 9/11 For At Least The Next Two Months, CDC Director Warns

 Redfield said that the recent vaccine approval will not be able to impact the situation that is to come.

 The Hill noted that the United States reached a record high on Wednesday, with 3,054 COVID-19 deaths.
-That topped the roughly 2,900 killed in the 9/11 terrorist attacks or the 2,400 who perished in the attack on Pearl Harbor.
+That topped the roughly 2,900 killed in the 9/11 terrorist attacks and the 2,400 who perished in the attack on Pearl Harbor.
 The Hill noted that the number of new daily COVID-19 cases has consistently topped 200,000, which experts have warned will lead to even greater strain on hospital systems in the coming weeks as many of these cases worsen.

 The CDC director emphasized the need to take proper precautions, saying that masks are critical to slowing the spread of COVID-19 infections.
-Other public health experts have long warned that infections were likely to rise with the onset of fall and winter, when more people are forced indoors and social distancing became more difficult.
+Other public health experts have long warned that infections were likely to rise with the onset of fall and winter as more people are forced indoors and social distancing becomes more difficult.

-Many state and local leaders have responded by instituting more stringent restrictions, and cautioned against traveling or visiting family around the holidays.
+Many state and local leaders have responded by instituting more stringent restrictions and cautioned against traveling or visiting family around the holidays.
 As The Inquisitr reported, Dr. Anthony Fauci said that Americans should stay at home as much as possible.

 “Sometimes it’s absolutely necessary, but to the extent possible, don’t travel; don’t congregate together,” said Fauci, the nation’s top expert on infectious diseases.